holotape/Scanner4Zeffy/README.md

 # Scanner4Zeffy

-# WIP
+(WIP)

 An Android app which automatically opens whatever QR code it sees on the same screen.
-This is ideally allow for quick scanning of multiple QR codes in a row.
+This will ideally allow for quick scanning of multiple QR codes in a row.

 Be careful what you point this at.